NeuralSec/Daedalus-attack/README.md

 Run l2_ensemble.py after completing the above setups for YOLO-v3 and RetinaNet attacks.

 All attacks can specify object categories to attack.
 Crafted adversarial examples will be stored as 416X416 sized .png files in '../adv_examples/...'.
 The examples can be tested on official darknet and retinanet.

+**If you find it is useful and use it in your publication.
+Please kindly cite this work as follows:**
+@article{wang2019daedalus,
+  title={Daedalus: Breaking Non-Maximum Suppression in Object Detection via Adversarial Examples}, author={Wang, Derui and Li, Chaoran and Wen, Sheng and Nepal, Surya and Xiang, Yang}, journal={arXiv preprint arXiv:1902.02067}, year={2019}
+}